-Founded by curator Aleya Hamza in late 2013, Gypsum is a private contemporary art gallery committed to presenting an international, multidisciplinary program focused on an engagement with sociopolitical, cultural and formal themes.
-The gallery represents a group of artists living and working between the Middle East, Europe and North America.
-A rigorous practice and a singular vision characterize the work of the gallery's roster of artists with whom we are committed to forging long-standing relationships.
+Founded by curator Aleya Hamza in Cairo in 2013, Gypsum showcases an international, multidisciplinary program focused on an engagement with social, political and formal themes that includes five solo and groups shows every year.
+The gallery represents a group of artists living and working between the Middle East, Europe and the United States whose rigorous and singular art practice varies in medium, form and approach.
+Gypsum is committed to the production and dissemination of contemporary art and to forging long-standing relationships with its roster of artists.
 Gypsum is interested in relocating the progressive and investigative art practices that have been associated with the non-profit art sector of Cairo and the Middle East to a commercial gallery context, to redefine society's understanding of contemporary art, collecting and their relationship to the world around us.
-The gallery has produced new bodies of work for many of its artists including Setareh Shahbazi, Tamara Al-Samerai, Basim Magdy, Mona Marzouk and the formally ground breaking solo show by Mahmoud Khaled in which he built an empty swimming pool within the confines of the gallery space (a converted residential apartment).
+Since its inception, the gallery has placed works in public and private collections of the Whitney Museum, the Metropolitan Museum, Bonnefantenmuseum, Barjeel Foundation and Sharjah Art Foundation.

 Aleya Hamza is a curator based in Cairo.
 Since completing her MA in History of Art at Goldsmiths College in 2001, she has lectured in contemporary art at the American University in Cairo, and worked as a curator at Townhouse Gallery and the Contemporary Image Collective in Cairo.
 Her projects and exhibitions have been featured internationally in Alexandria, Amsterdam, Beirut, Berlin, Bonn, Budapest, Cairo, London, Odense and Rabat.
 She co-curated the third and fourth editions of PhotoCairo in 2005 and 2008, Objects in Mirror Are Closer than they Appear at the Tate Modern in 2013 and Sounds As Iffor the 2016 edition of DCAF Festival in Cairo.